 - several thousand residents south of the transit hub to access the school site west of Montague Expressway.

-Many people will recall that the PeopleMover at Disneyland
+These characteristics cause many people to recall the PeopleMover at Disneyland

-over Montague Expressway.
-People get into a "cab" at one station and ride to the station on the other side of Montague,
+People get into a "cab" at one station and ride to and of the 5 stations on the Mini-Loop,

-like a horizontal elevator or ferry.
+like a horizontal elevator.
 There, they exit and continue to their destination.

-A successful pilot project crossing Montague Expy. could be expanded into a
+A successful 1-mile-long PRT Mini-Loop pilot project could be expanded into a 3-mile

 BART circulator that would help solve

-several getting-around problems for people and businesses near the transit area of town.
+several getting-around problems for people and businesses in and near the transit area of town.